 Sensitivity Analysis

 Sensitivity analysis (SA) methods apportion the variability in the probabilistic output of an analysis process (e.g., accumulated damage) to the variability in specific input parameters.
 This permits a ‘ranking’ of input parameters with respect to their relative contribution to the reliability function.
-SA results can be utilized to identify design drivers which have the greatest impact on the variability observed in outputs thus future work can then be focused on the design drivers to better characterise or control the variability present in the design drivers.
+SA results can be utilized to identify design drivers which have the greatest impact on the variability observed in outputs thus future work can then be focused on the design drivers.
 In addition, SA results can be fed-back into the probabilistic analysis method and surrogate modelling methods in a process known as parameter ‘screening’.
 Parameter screening identifies the input parameters that do not provide a significant contribution to the output variability and fixes such parameters to nominal deterministic values when conducting the probabilistic analysis and training of the surrogate model.
 The use of parameter screening can reduce the amount of training data required for surrogate models and potentially increase the rate of convergence for a probabilistic analysis method.
 The combination of both of these factors could result in a reduction in the computational resource required to implement a probabilistic analysis methodology [27].

 There are relative and absolute sensitivities, each with unique advantages.
 Relative sensitivities are commonly referred to as probabilistic sensitivity factors, α, and give the change in safety index, β, with respect to the standard normal variate, u.
 The probabilistic sensitivity factor is defined as